josephxwf/Online-Schedule-Maker/README.md

 # Online-Schedule-Maker
-##(This Project used Heroku Django Starter Template and Google sheet)

 This Online-Schedule-Maker allow employees and department manager to fill in and collect work schedules online for next quarter efficiently.
 I wrote three functions "Get Dates", "Get Summaries", "Clear Sheets" in javascript.
 "Get Dates" allows manger to get new dates for the next quarter.
 "Get Summaries" allows manger to get a list of each class's name and its corresponding date and total number of classes each instructor will deliver for the next quarter.
 "Clear Sheets" will clear the contents and sheets.
 ## How to Use